enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 # Acknowledgements

-Thank you to Lorenzo Colitti and others for their feedback and suggestions on this document.
+Thank you to Lorenzo Colitti, Kasper Dupont, and others for their feedback and suggestions on this document.

 # Open Questions